 Lynn is one of Spruce’s most senior staff, having served as a Clinical Case Manager here for more than 17 years prior to “retiring” into her current part-time role as Parent Coach.
 Her experience spans not only her work here, but extensive work in educational and community-based programs as well.
 Lynn holds a Master’s Degree in Counseling from the University of Vermont.
 In 1991, she received the Vermont Department of Mental Health’s Individual Award for her outstanding contributions to the field of mental health.
-When not supporting parents of our residents, Lynn is working full-time on her very own goat farm.
+Lynn enjoys her retired farm animals, mentoring a teenager, camping, and especially spending time with her grandchildren.

 Tom Novak, MBA - Career & Education Development Coordinator

 Tom holds a BA and MBA from Temple University, where his Master’s studies focused on Human Resource Administration, before completing Doctorate of Education coursework in Vocational Education.
 He brings more than 20 years post-graduate professional experience in career services and academic advising, most recently serving as the Director of Career Services for Saint Joseph’s College in Standish, Maine.
 In his free time, Tom enjoys reading memoirs and the daily newspaper and spending time with his wife and young son.
 He credits golf with making him a happy human being.